 Eight members of Mwangaza staff pose for a group photo.

-Since 1996, Mwangaza has been working in schools and communities to promote peace and education.
+Since 1996, Mwangaza has worked in schools and communities to promote peace and education.
 Mwangaza is a registered non-governmental organization (NGO) in Tanzania.

 Working for Mwangaza since: 2008